 Stocktake app for warehouses, stores, and teams

 A stocktake is more than entering numbers.
-Teams need clean lists, location control, barcode scanning, offline work, and variance exports.
+Teams need zone owners, backup contacts, target finish times, one-row-per-location imports, barcode scans, offline exception routes, final sync proof, and variance exports.

 Stocktake workflow

-Mobile Inventory helps teams move from prepared lists to phone-based counting and clean export files.
+Mobile Inventory helps teams move from prepared product and location lists to owned phone-based counting and clean export files.

 - Export stocktake results